 Actuarial functions are established at Group level and for each local entity.
-The Actuarial Functions are governed by the NLP Actuarial Function Charter.
-The Actuarial Functions work in close cooperation across the Group, exchange experiences and agree on frameworks to ensure efficiency.
+The Actuarial Function is governed by the NLP Actuarial Function Charter.
+The Actuarial Function works in close cooperation across the Group, exchanges experiences and agrees on frameworks to ensure efficiency.
 Coordination is facilitated by regular meetings.

-The Actuarial Function at NLP

-- Assesses that the calculation of technical provisions is consistent with regulatory requirements - Performs specific model validation procedures to ensure that the assumption and models used in the calculation of technical provisions are appropriate - Expresses an opinion on the applicable underwriting policy and reinsurance arrangements least annually.
-The report summarises the tasks performed by the Actuarial Function and their outcomes, possible deficiencies and recommendations for rectifying them.
-In addition, the Group Actuarial Function has the ability to communicate directly with the Board on his/her own initiative.
+- The Actuarial Function at NLP: - Assesses that the calculation of technical provisions is consistent with regulatory requirements - Performs specific model validation procedures to ensure that the assumptions and models used in the calculation of technical provisions are appropriate - Expresses an opinion on the applicable underwriting policy and reinsurance arrangements

-The Group Actuarial Function is responsible for developing a consistent framework across the group, as well as supporting and challenging the local Actuarial Functions.
-The Group Actuarial Function reports to the CEO.
+The Group Actuarial Function is responsible for developing a consistent framework across the group, as well as supporting and challenging the local Actuarial Function.
+The Group Actuarial Function reports to the CRO.